 Either of these procedures may be used to look at the digestive system, certain reproductive organs, spinal contents and, in some cases, for biopsy guidance.

 An IVP (intravenous pyelogram) is a common x-ray exam of the urinary tract (kidneys, ureters and bladder).
 This test can help find stones or other problems with your urinary tract.
 Since these exams use radiation, some patients have concerns over the potential side effects.
-Film quality and technological advances in the equipment in the Radiology Department at GHS enable our medical staff to use the lowest possible doses of radiation in many tests and still provide detailed exams.
+Film quality and technological advances in the equipment in the Radiology Department at Prisma Health enable our medical staff to use the lowest possible doses of radiation in many tests and still provide detailed exams.
 The benefits of these exams far outweigh any risks from the small amount of radiation that patients receive.